tcse-iscas/cachecheck/README.md

 ```bash
 java -jar cachecheck/tools/target/tools-cachecheckrunner.jar  $TraceDir
 ```
-`$TraceDir` is the diretocry that traces locate in, e.g., `$SPARK_HOME/trace`.
+`$TraceDir` is the diretocry where traces files are located, e.g., `$SPARK_HOME/trace`.
 #### 2.3 Deduplicator
-Deduplicator can collect all the bug reports under the same directory, make deduplication and generate a summary bug report.
+Deduplicator can collect all the bug reports under the same directory, remove duplicated bug report and generate a summary bug report.
 The command is
 ```bash
 java -jar cachecheck/tools/target/tools-deduplicator.jar  $ReportDir
 ```
-`$ReportDir` is the directory storing bug reports.
-When finishing, Deduplicator will generate a `summary.report` file under the same directory.
+`$ReportDir` is the directory that contains the bug reports.
+After the execution of Deduplicator, it will generate a `summary.report` file under the same directory.
 ***

-## **3. Detected Unknown bugs**
+## **3. Detected Unknown Bugs**
 <table>
   <tbody><tr>
     <th>ID</th>